-The Smooth Box Crab (Calappa calappa) is also known as the Giant Box Crab.
+The Smooth Box Crab (Calappa calappa) is also known as the Giant Box Crab or the Shamefaced Crab.
 Because of their variable colouration they are sometimes also called the Red Spotted Box Crab.

 They are not often seen due to their nocturnal habits and the fact that the are adept at burrowing into the sand.
 Box crabs obtain their name from their large unusually shaped claws which they pull into the body, creating a box.
 Because of this habit of pulling the claws in they are sometimes also called Shame Faced Crabs.

 Smooth Box Crab have a rounded body shape with extensions on the side that extend out from the body.
 These can be clearly seen in the image below.
 These extensions curve downwards and cover the walking legs.
 The claws once pulled in are capable of covering the entire front of the body including the eyes.
 This provides protection against predators and allows them to protect their eyes once buried in the sand.
 Fine hairs on the edge of the claws prevent sand from entering the enclosed area.

 The rear of the body is sloped downwards and the crab uses this slope to push its self downwards and backwards into the sand which they can do in a remarkably quick fashion.
 The eyes and respiratory organs are set high up on the head and this allows the crab to hide in the sand.

 The claws although equal in size, have evolved into two different shapes.
 The right hand claw has a large hook and is used for crushing mollusks.
 The left hand claw which can be seen further below in detail is more delicate and is used to pick the pieces out of the crushed shell.

 The colouration of the Smooth Box Crab is variable, usually they are a light yellow brown colour but some are slightly darker with red-brown dots on them.
 This can be seen on the two specimens in the image below.